 Forklift has become known for creations like Trash Dance, a collaboration with the men and women who drive garbage trucks in Austin, Texas.

 “It’s important to tell the stories of people working very hard in the invisible choreography that sustains our daily lives,” says Krissie Marty, Forklift’s associate choreographer and director of education.

 She and artistic director Allison Orr have come into the college kitchens and invited students to join them.
 Marty has met people who have worked in these kitchens for 30 years, she says.
 They have talked about their families and their homes.

 Isabel Andrade, an international student from Ecuador, met Ada Moreno, a chef who has come to the U.S. from Honduras, and felt comfort in the connection.

-This January they will work any of the staff who want to be involved and with students, Williams faculty in music and dance to fully choreograph and compose the new work.
+Over the winter they worked any of the staff who want to be involved and with students, Williams faculty in music and dance to fully choreograph and compose the new work.
 And the night bakers will still come in at 3 a.m. to shape the dough for the next morning’s hot bread and rolls.